opendaylight/docs/docs/developer-guide/developing-apps-on-the-opendaylight-controller.rst

       * - Sodium Development
         - 1.2.0-SNAPSHOT

-2. Update the properties values as follows.
+2. Update the properties values.
 Ensure that the values for the groupId and the artifactId are in lower case.

    .. code:: shell